cloudmesh/cloudmesh-mpi/docs/report-mpi.md

 # Introduction

-(Same as abstract): Today Python [@las-2020-book-python] has become the predominantly programming language to coordinate scientific applications, especially machine and deep learning applications.
+Today Python [@las-2020-book-python] has become the predominantly programming language to coordinate scientific applications, especially machine and deep learning applications.
 However, previously existing parallel programming paradigms such as **Message Passing Interface (MPI)** have proven to be a useful asset when it comes to enhancing complex data flows while executing them on multiple computers , including supercomputers.
 The framework is well known in the C-language community.
 However, many practitioners do not have the time to learn C to utilize such advanced cyberinfrastructure.
 Hence, it is advantageous to access MPI from Python.
 We showcase how you can easily deploy and use MPI from Python via a tool called `mpi4pi`.

 Message Passing Interface (MPI) is a message-passing standard that allows for efficient data communication between the address spaces of